Adult Learning Specialist

 Fingertip Access

 Maintainers get calls while they’re all over the plant.
-To be practical, the media device pretty much has to be on their person – the smart phone.
-Tablet style devices are better suited for maintainers doing inspections or PMs as they prep for the task ahead.
+To be practical, the just-in-time training device pretty much has to be on their person – the smart phone.
+Tablet style devices are better suited for planned maintenance like inspections, work instructions or PMs.

 Distrbuted Access

-Wireless coverage needs to be evenly distributed even in warehouses, mezzanines, and outside the building work areas.
+Full coverage wireless needs to be evenly distributed even in warehouses, mezzanines, and in external work areas.
 Uneven coverage will result in complaints and eventually, a tendency not to carry the device.

 IP Secutity

 Permission based access to Intellectual Property is the most basic safeguard.
-When then that needed info isn’t on the device, there’s a strong temptation to seek public manuals and documents – even to pose a question on a public forum.
+When that needed info isn’t in your secure network, there’s a strong temptation to search for public PDFs and documents – even to pose a question on a public forum.

 Proceedural vs Technical Skill

-A PM task is procedural, relying on the maintainer’s knowledge and experience to further identify conditions needing correcting.
-Good base knowledge – from general technical knowledge – gives the best PM – proceedural – l results.
+Most PMs are sequential, further relying on the maintainer’s knowledge and experience, to identify other conditions that needing correcting.
+Good base knowledge, from topical technical knowledge, gives the best PM results.
+Sequential knowledge for tasks; General knowledge for effectiveness.

 Safety

-An electronic device is generally prohibited from areas with combustable vapors or powders.
-Also the device needs to survive a 20 foot drop to the ground without damage or loss of functionality.
-Another consideration is having it locked out during PIV operation.
+An electronic device is generally prohibited from areas with combustible vapors or powders.
+The device also needs to survive a 20-foot drop to the ground without damage or loss of functionality.
+Another safety consideration is having it locked out during PIV operation.

 Qualification